Explore Uganda on this Private 14-Day Gorillas-Chimpanzees-Wildlife Safari

 This is your last Game Drive in Murchison Falls National Park, where you will see Lions, Leopards, Elephants, Buffaloes, Giraffes, even patas monkeys, and much more.

 On each game drive, you are accompanied by an experienced Uganda Wildlife Ranger with a weapon.
 The ranger will give you insights and information about the Park and the game you see.
 There is not much you will miss on a game drive between your driver-guide and the ranger.

 The Vehicle has a pop-up so that you can stand up for better game viewing and photographs.
 You can not climb on vehicles since that is against park rules.

-Back at the Lodge, we suggest that you have a cool Nile while on the Nile.
+Back at the Lodge, we suggest that you have a calm Nile while on the Nile.
 We are referring to one of Uganda’s favorite Beers, the Nile.

 For a sundowner, try Uganda Waragi with Krest Bitter Lemon.
-Waragi is a term from War Gin, where the British used to give out gin to Ugandan soldiers to give them courage as they went into battle.
+Waragi is a term from War Gin, which the British gave to Ugandan soldiers to give them courage as they went into battle.

 Meal Plan: Breakfast – Lunch – Dinner

 Day 13: Ziwa Rhino Sanctuary